Avaiga/taipy-doc/docs/manuals/core/versioning/experiment_mode.md

 Number of scenarios: 2
 ```

-As you can see, this time the number of scenarios displayed is 2.
+As you can see, this time, the number of scenarios displayed is 2.
 Indeed, we run the "0.1" version
 twice, so we have two scenarios attached to it.

 # Change config of an existing version